College Station, US - 2020

-Mays Business School’s mission is to be a vibrant learning organization that creates impactful knowledge and develops transformational leaders.
-Mays educates over 6,400 students in accounting, finance, management, management information systems, marketing and supply chain management.
+Mays Business School at Texas A&M University educates over 6,400 students in accounting, finance, management, management information systems, marketing and supply chain management.
 It ranks among the top US public business schools and is accredited by AACSB-International - the premier accrediting agency for business schools.

 Moving from the drawing board to an actual educational delivery system as sophisticated as weConnect could be an issue.
 But in practice?
 “There was obviously prep time for faculty members, myself being one of those,” says Welch.
 “But once we were utilizing the facilities, there was a very quick learning time, a great overview, great acceptability, unparalleled customer service… And really, only half a day was utilized in prepping to use the service.”

 And looking forward?
 “We’re looking at what we might be doing 6-12 months into the future,” notes Marchi.
-“We’ve had conversation with Barco about how technology is going to evolve, how the user is going to become more demanding with technology.
-As we get into this continued Covid and post-Covid world, there are things we must think about for that group of individuals.
+“We’ve had a conversation with Barco about how technology is going to evolve, how the user is going to become more demanding with technology.
 So the best way to future proof is always to think about flexibility, creativity and innovative thinking in your team and your partners.”

 Nipro is a leading global healthcare company serving the medical device, pharmaceutical, and pharma packaging industries and is committed to positive patient outcomes and improved quality of life.
 To highlight its commitment, Nipro built the Institute of Medical Practice (iMEP) in Mechelen, Belgium.
 In 2020, they installed a Barco weConnect virtual classroom to be able to train people worldwide at real-world healthcare standards.